Cossack9989/BinFeatureDB/README.md

 Many ACFGs :)

+It can be used as feature-resources to recognize basic functions without symbols.

 - V1:
   - classified by glibc | uclibc | musl | picolibc
   - generated from bootlin | musl.cc | deb-mirror-site | libc-database